sirkapil/nehu/pages/date.md

 + I'm very sensitive and caring kind of personality.
 You can expect random calls just to know if you're fine.
 + I'm humble and down to earth fellow.
 + I forgive soon and forget very soon.
-+ I love traditional girl for dating over modern torn jeans girl.
-+ I love girl who wear less makeup for dating over girl wearing KGs of makeup.
-+ I have allergy from strong smelling perfumes.
-I start sneezing with that strong smell.
-Make sure, you don't use them.
-But, you can use low concentrated deodorants.
 + I look innocent but I have a devil mind.😈
 + If I see your bra strips outside of your dress, I will text you saying that instead of telling you in public, but in private, sorry I can't help you out ;)
 + I'm not a photogenic.
 So, we can take pics for memories instead of taking pics to post it on Instagram or Facebook.